Music of South Africa: South African hip-hop

-South African hip hop has emerged as a significant force in the country's mainstream music scene.
+South African hip-hop has emerged as a significant force in the country's mainstream music scene.
 From its roots as a form of political expression in Cape Town during the 1990s to the emergence of artists like HHP, AKA and Riky Rick, it has evolved over the decades.
-Notable South African hip hop musicians include Tuks Senganga, Cassper Nyovest, Nasty C, Kwesta, Khuli Chana, iFani, Mo'Molemi, Da L.E.S, Sjava, K.O, Frank Casino, Okmalumkoolkat, Fifi Cooper, Anatii, Emtee, Shane Eagle, YoungstaCPT, A-Reece, Costa Titch and Big Zulu.
+Notable South African hip-hop musicians include Tuks Senganga, Cassper Nyovest, Nasty C, Kwesta, Khuli Chana, iFani, Mo'Molemi, Da L.E.S, Sjava, K.O, Frank Casino, Okmalumkoolkat, Fifi Cooper, Anatii, Emtee, Shane Eagle, YoungstaCPT, A-Reece, Costa Titch and Big Zulu.

-Die Antwoord, an alternative hip hop group, achieved global mainstream success.
+Die Antwoord, an alternative hip-hop group, achieved global mainstream success.
 Reflecting the new 'Zef' counter-culture in its "cheap-and-dirty values".
-The band achieved worldwide attention with their self-published debut thanks to two striking and humorous YouTube music videos released in 2010 that rapidly reached viral proportions.
+The band achieved worldwide attention with their self-published debut album, thanks to two striking and humorous YouTube music videos released in 2010 that rapidly went viral.
 The highly polarised international response to their music helped them secure an album deal with Cherrytree Records, an imprint of Interscope.
 They also famously triggered a feud with American pop singer Lady Gaga, who offered them the chance to open for her on her Born This Way Tour, which they blatantly refused.

 Motswako

-Motswako, a subgenre of hip hop emerged in the 1990s originating in South Africa and widely popularized in Botswana.
+Motswako, a subgenre of hip-hop, emerged in the 1990s, originating in South Africa and widely popularized in Botswana.
 The genre is characterized by laid-back rap delivery and a consistent beat.
 It often incorporates reggae-influenced Afro-centric or drum and bass beats, occasionally employing a four-on-the-floor rhythm.
 Minimalistic electronic elements provide a backdrop for the rap vocals to shine.
-In its early stages, Motswako featured rap lyrics predominantly in Setswana, alongside American vernacular, with other South African languages like Zulu, Xhosa, and Afrikaans also being incorporated.
-The lyrical themes range from spoken word poetry to localized socio-political or economic commentary, drug culture, unity, pride in local culture, romance, objectification of women, pursuit of wealth, aspirations, and celebration.
+In its early stages, Motswako featured predominantly Setswana rap lyrics, alongside American vernacular, with other South African languages such as Zulu, Xhosa, and Afrikaans also incorporated.
+The lyrical themes range from spoken-word poetry to localized socio-political or economic commentary, drug culture, unity, pride in local culture, romance, the objectification of women, the pursuit of wealth, aspirations, and celebration.
 Key figures of motswako include Stoane Seate, Hip Hop Pantsula (HHP), Cassper Nyovest, Tuks Senganga, Mo'Molemi, Khuli Chana and Spoek Mathambo.

 Kasi rap

-Kasi rap, predominantly makes usage of isiZulu and isiXhosa, focused on themes such as adversity, family, and aspirations for a better life.
+Kasi rap predominantly uses isiZulu and isiXhosa and focuses on themes such as adversity, family, and aspirations for a better life.
 Pro (formerly Pro Kid) was a central figure in the genre, and his album "Heads And Tails" (2005), released under TS Records, solidified his role as its leading voice.
 In the Western and Eastern Cape, kasi rap transformed into spaza (meaning "tuckshop"), sharing similar thematic explorations.
 Driemanskap stood out as one of the prominent groups in this movement, alongside other noteworthy artists like Maxhoseni, Kanyi, Red Button, Manelisi, and Deep Soweto.

 Muthaland Crunk

 In 2008, the group Jozi (comprising Da L.E.S, Bongani Fassie, Crazy Lu, and Ishmael) blended maskandi with trap in their debut album Muthaland Crunk, catapulting them to superstardom.
-However, the subgenre, "muthaland crunk" faded along with the decline of crunk.
+However, the subgenre "muthaland crunk" faded alongside the decline of crunk.